Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 \subsection{Examples}

 The class of population models to which the theory presented here applies is very broad.
-In particular, it encompasses the entire class of compartmental models with time-dependent flow rates.
+In particular, it encompasses the entire class of compartmental models with time-dependent hazards.
 Here, to give a sense of this breadth, we briefly describe a few models of interest.

 \paragraph{SIRS model}